 - The Halo Theme, naturally.
 It becomes even more bombastic in Halo 3 as "Greatest Journey" (the final escape theme), when Martin O'Donnell swapped out the first game's synthesizers with a live orchestra.

 - Homeworld: The razing of Kharak is set to a choral version of Adagio for Strings, with the lyrics to Agnus Dei.
 A double-whammy.
+Click here for the version used in the game.

 - If you can play through that part of the game without crying you aren't human.